 [Section 31AY inserted by No. 68 of 2004 s.
 76; amended by No. 16 of 2008 s.
 8.]

 31AZ.
-Review by State mining engineer
+Review of notices by State mining engineer

 (1) On a reference under section 31AY, the State mining engineer is to inquire into the circumstances relating to the improvement notice or prohibition notice, and may —

-(a) affirm the notice;
+(a) affirm the notice; or

 (b) affirm the notice with such modifications as the State mining engineer considers appropriate; or